-We're working with partners to improve these practices.
-To achieve this commitment, we're focusing on conservation agriculture.
+We are working with partners to improve these practices.
+To achieve this commitment, we are focusing on conservation agriculture.
 This lets farmers improve cropping while protecting soil and water resources on which production relies.

-We're advising farmers and giving them the tools they need to implement these practices globally, in partnership with external stakeholders such as academics, policy makers and soil experts.
-Together, we're assessing the best ways to make soil more productive, selecting the most promising projects, and tailoring them to local conditions and then getting them under way with the help of local farmers.
+We are advising farmers and giving them the tools they need to implement these practices globally, in partnership with external stakeholders such as academics, policymakers and soil experts.
+Together, we are assessing the best ways to make the soil more productive, selecting the most promising projects, and tailoring them to local conditions and then getting them underway with the help of local farmers.